sliute/GildedRose-Refactoring-Kata/README.md

 * Written test suite for all above requirements.
 * TDD-ed the introduction of 'Conjured' items, without refactoring the existing codebase (only added minimal amount of code to it).
+* Refactored the existing codebase for clarity, ease of maintenance and updating.